Emotion (Barbra Streisand album): Overview

 An instrumental version of "Here We Are At Last" appeared on the soundtrack of the 1987 feature film Nuts.

 The video for "Left in the Dark" reunited Streisand with Kris Kristofferson, her co-star from A Star Is Born.
-The video to the album's title track "Emotion", which received some airplay on MTV, featured cameos from The Who's Roger Daltrey and Mikhail Baryshnikov.
+The video to the album's title track, which received some airplay on MTV, featured cameos from The Who's Roger Daltrey and Mikhail Baryshnikov.

 The album peaked at #19 on the US Billboard 200 and #15 on the UK Pop Album chart.
 Emotion has also been certified Platinum in the US by the RIAA and Gold in the UK by the BPI.

+In 2023, in her memoir My Name Is Barbra, Streisand described the album as a "hodgepodge", vowing to "never again" make a pop record like Emotion.